 After a major recent renovation, the park now has four slides, a lazy river, little kids splash area, 10,000 sf wave pool, as well as hot tub and sauna for parents.
 In the summer, they open the retractable roof to let the sun in.
 Call ahead for day passes or check their website here.

 Day Tripping to the nearby islands of Martha Vineyard and Nantucket

-We have yet to make it to the island of Nantucket, but we have enjoyed several day trips to the island of Martha’s Vineyard (seven miles off the southern coast of Cape Cod) remains our favorite.
+We recently added a trip to Nantucket to our weekend list, but Martha’s Vineyard (seven miles off the southern coast of Cape Cod) remains our favorite.
 (Read about our recent Couple’s Escape to the island, as well as this post has a lot of practical information for day-tripping Families for lots of practical tips on getting to and around the island).

 There are numerous campgrounds on the Cape and September-October is typically mild enough to enjoy a family camping weekend, and even go for a swim.

 One of our favorite campgrounds on Cape Cod is the North of Highland Camping area in Truro.
 This campground in the pine tree forrest is situated directly on the preserved National Seashore and provides access to Head of the Meadow Beach.

 Visit a Theater Festival

 Here are some other theater events on Cape Cod: WHAT (Wellfleet Harbor Actors Theater) offers “thought-provoking” programming year-round.
 If you are looking for more family-oriented programming, check out the Cape Cod Theatre Company (home of Harwich Junior Theater) and The Cape Playhouse (Dennis).